opentofu/opentofu/docs/architecture.md

-Thus, most backends do _not_ implement this interface, and so the `command` package wraps these backends in an instance of [`local.Local`](https://pkg.go.dev/github.com/placeholderplaceholderplaceholder/opentf/internal/backend/local#Local), causing the operation to be executed locally within the `terraform` process itself.
+Thus, most backends do _not_ implement this interface, and so the `command` package wraps these backends in an instance of [`local.Local`](https://pkg.go.dev/github.com/placeholderplaceholderplaceholder/opentf/internal/backend/local#Local), causing the operation to be executed locally within the `opentf` process itself.

 ## Backends